Products

 3. Periapical X-ray

-Periapical X-Rays reveal the entire tooth from the crown down to where the tooth anchors in the jaw.
-Every periapical X-ray displays this full tooth dimension and shows all the teeth in one portion of the mouth, either in the upper or lower jaw.
+Periapical X-rays reveal the entire tooth from the crown down to where the tooth anchors in the jaw.
+Every periapical X-ray displays this full tooth dimension.

+It also shows all the teeth in one portion of the mouth, either in the upper or lower jaw.
 Periapical X-rays assess any teeth root abnormalities and the surrounding bone.

 What are Extraoral X-rays?